 In order to understand the appeal of the Sandero Stepway, know this.
 The basic Sandero supermini upon which it's based has been designed to sell into many third world markets and as such is billed as having excellent ground clearance and "robust underbody protection for impressive performance on unpaved tracks".
 If that's not a great basis for building a jacked-up version with even greater abilities, I don't know what is.
 Do remember that this isn't a four-wheel drive car though, so there are limits as to what it can negotiate.
 For tougher stuff, you'll probably need to buy Dacia's Duster compact SUV.

-The entry-level 90PS 1.2-litre petrol engine will probably be more than enough for most people and it's a sweet little motor, the three cylinders making a characterful sound and driving the front wheels via a five-speed manual gearbox.
-Alternatively, there's a 90PS 1.5-litre diesel that isn't the most refined unit we've come across but nevertheless makes all the right economy and emissions figures.
+The entry-level normally aspirated SCe75 petrol engine will probably be more than enough for most people and it's a sweet little motor, the three cylinders making a characterful sound and driving the front wheels via a five-speed manual gearbox.
+There's also a little turbo petrol unit, the TCe 90.
+Alternatively, there's a 1.5-litre Blue dCi 95 diesel that isn't the most refined unit we've come across but nevertheless makes all the right economy and emissions figures.
 The extra wheel travel seems to give the Stepway a marginally better ride quality than the standard Sandero and the 40mm raise in height hasn't made body control noticeably worse.

 Design and Build